arnabs542/Algorithm-and-Data-Structure/doc/heap_stack.md

 ```

 ### Previous less or Next Less

+* Key idea is to maintain a monotonic decreasing stack, values are decreasing from top to bottom

 > find the previous less element of each element in a vector with O(n) time: